lchlyw/lithium_ion_mnc/README.md

 Details of this method is available in https://doi.org/10.1016/j.nanoen.2022.107214.

-"Machine learning assisted synthesis of lithium-ion batteries cathode materials"

-The code modified the work "Machine Learning Enables Polymer Cloud-Point Engineering via Inverse Design"
+The present work modified the code from "Machine Learning Enables Polymer Cloud-Point Engineering via Inverse Design".

 Requirement: